You are here

 Smarter Irrigation for Profit

-The Smarter Irrigation for Profit project aims to improve the profit of 3,000 cotton, dairy, rice and sugar irrigators, with the support of 16 R&D partners and 19 farmer irrigation technology learning sites.
+The Smarter Irrigation for Profit project aimed to improve the profit of 3,000 cotton, dairy, rice and sugar irrigators, with the support of 16 R&D partners and 19 farmer irrigation technology learning sites.

-The project commenced in July 2015.
-It is a partnership between the major irrigation industries of cotton, dairy, rice and sugar, led by CRDC in conjunction with fellow RDCs Dairy Australia, Rural Industries Research and Development Corporation and Sugar Research Australia, plus other research partners.
+The project commenced in July 2015 and concluded in late 2018.
+It was a partnership between the major irrigation industries of cotton, dairy, rice and sugar, led by CRDC in conjunction with fellow RDCs Dairy Australia, Sugar Research Australia and AgriFutures Australia, plus other research partners.

 Accelerating Precision Agriculture to Decision Agriculture

-The Accelerating Precision Agriculture to Decision Agriculture project aims to capitalise on the big data opportunities for Australian agriculture and to transition a range of agricultural industries from precision to decision agriculture.
-The project will design a solution for the use of big data in agriculture.
+The Accelerating Precision Agriculture to Decision Agriculture project aimed to capitalise on the big data opportunities for Australian agriculture and to transition a range of agricultural industries from precision to decision agriculture.
+The project aimed to design a solution for the use of big data in agriculture.

-The project commenced in July 2016.
-It is a partnership between all 15 RDCs, led by CRDC, and involving other research partners.
+The project commenced in July 2016 and concluded in late 2018.
+It was a partnership between all 15 RDCs, led by CRDC, and involving other research partners.

 More Profit from Nitrogen